Table of Contents

 Lasting Time

-If everything goes fine, the All-on-4 implants can last longer than 10 years.
-Just make sure that you take good care of your ‘new teeth’ according to your dentist’s instructions.
+The All-on-4 implants can last longer than ten years if everything goes fine.
+Ensure you care for your ‘new teeth’ according to your dentist’s instructions.

 Cost Of Implants